-The CTR establishes a numeric water quality objective for 2,3,7,8-TCDD of $1.4 \times 10^{-8} \,\mu g/L$ for the protection of human health when aquatic organisms are consumed.
-The CTR criterion is used as a criterion for dioxin-TEQ because dioxinii.
-Reasonable Potential Analysis.
-TEFs and BEFs were used to express measured concentrations of 16 dioxin congeners in effluent and background samples as equivalent 2,3,7,8-TCDD concentrations.
+The CTR establishes a numeric water quality objective for 2,3,7,8-TCDD of $1.4 \times 10^{-8}$ μg/L for the protection of human health when aquatic organisms are consumed.
+The CTR criterion is used as a criterion for dioxin-TEQ because dioxin-TEQ represents a toxicity weighted concentration equivalent to 2,3,7,8-TCDD, thus translating the narrative bioaccumulation objective into a numeric criterion.

+TEFs and BEFs are used to express measured concentrations of 16 dioxin congeners in effluent and background samples as equivalent 2,3,7,8-TCDD concentrations.
 For each sample, the sum of these equivalent concentrations is the dioxin-TEQ concentration.
-This Order establishes dioxin-TEQ WQBELs because the ambient background receiving water dioxin-TEQ concentration (5.3 x $10^{-8} \mu g/L$) exceeds the CTR numeric criterion for 2,3,7,8-TCDD (1.4 x $10^{-8} \mu g/L$) and dioxin-TEQ was detected in the effluent, demonstrating reasonable potential by Trigger 2.
+All samples were non-detects.
+This Order establishes dioxin-TEQ WQBELs because the ambient background receiving water dioxin TEQ concentration ( $5.3 \times 10^{-8} \mu g/L$ ) exceeds the CTR numeric criterion for 2,3,7,8-TCDD ( $1.4 \times 10^{-8} \mu g/L$ ), and dioxins are a known pollutant of concern for the Region and often identified within wastewater treatment effluent.
+This is comparable to Trigger 3 in the SIP methodology.
+Therefore, there is reasonable potential that dioxin-TEQ in the discharge could cause or contribute to exceedance of the bioaccumulation water quality objective, and WQBELs are needed to protect against potential toxic impacts.
+WQBELs also avoid backsliding.